-To understand brand, it must be understood in human terms.
+To understand the brand, it must be understood in human terms.
 To create a healthy personality, a person must decide who they are.
 This goes to the development of values and being.
-People must decide are they good, are they bad, are they helpful.
+People must decide are they good, are bad, are helpful.
 A person has to decide and define, just who they are.
 It is critical to the development of a healthy personality.
 Brands are the same way.
 To be effective, a brand must understand what it is, and why does it exist.

 Social Media and Sports

 An example of this is an iconic sneaker brand.
-This brand was created by a college track coach because he wanted a pair of running shoes developed specially for the comfort of runners.
+This brand was created by a college track coach because he wanted a pair of running shoes developed especially for the comfort of runners.
 The brand identity of the sneaker has always been to help people.
 As time went on this image evolved into one of “cool.”
-Cool people buy and wear the sneakers.
+Cool people buy and wear sneakers.
 The sneaker’s marketing became too good—young people started killing each other for the sneakers.
 This was not the brand’s identity.
 What happened on the street upset the leaders of the sneaker company.
 The company’s identity is that it exists to help people.
 They adjusted its marketing so that its image was consistent with its identity.
 They changed their identity so that its identity was “cool with respect.”
 Young people began killing each other for shoes.
 This created a crisis for the brand.
-The sneakers adjusted its image and this adjustment saved the company when they faced a crisis in the marketplace.
+The sneakers adjusted its image and this adjustment saved the company when it faced a crisis in the marketplace.

 The best way to understand identity is to think of brand identity as a 6 sided prism.
 This prism consists of PHYSIQUE, PERSONALITY, CULTURE, RELATIONSHIP, REFLECTION, and SELF-IMAGE.

 The brand’s PHYSIQUE consists of its functions and its physical appearance.
 What is this product concretely?
 What does it do?
 Why does it exist?
 Simply put, why is this product here?
 Also, what does the product look like?
-One of the most iconic products in the modern market place created its immense brand because it understood its physique.
+One of the most iconic products in the modern marketplace created its immense brand because it understood its physique.
 This brand is a soda.
 Its bottle is its physique and it is known all over the world.
 In World War II, both German and American troops relished this drink.
 In prisoner of war camps, the appearance of this bottle developed positive images in a prisoner’s mind.
 Morale between prisoners and captors was created through the appearance of this bottle

 Brands have a PERSONALITY.
 This means a specific kind of person uses this product.
 Nike has created its brand around personality.
 The image of Nike is that of cool.
 Its shoes are cool, and people who wear them are cool.